demetrapappa14-geospatial/Deep-Learning-techniques-to-the-Eurosat-satetelite-image-dataset-/README.md

 ## Limitations

--Eurosat Dataset is desdigned  fro image classification only -No official segmetation masks are available
+- Eurosat Dataset is desdigned  fro image classification only
+- No official segmetation masks are available